albertcrowley/confluence_auto_config/README.md

-# selenium_standalone
+# Confluence Automated Configuration
-## Sample Atlassian Confluence Autmated Configuration
+## Sample Java App for Atlassian Confluence Autmated Configuration

 This is a sample project that will use Selenium to modify a configuration setting in Confluence.
 When run, this code will login to Confluence and turn off